twstokes/DarwinDOOM/README.md

 **Fire** also changes based on game state: ESCAPE (Menu) or FIRE (In-Game)

+Keyboard controls (macOS + iOS with a hardware keyboard):
+- Arrow keys: move/turn
+- Control: fire
+- Space: fire (or space when typing)
+- E: use (or "e" when typing)
+- Enter: menu/select
+- Escape: back
+- Tab: automap
+- Shift: run
+- Backspace: backspace when typing

 Controls can be adjusted in `TouchToKeyManager.swift`.